CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

    ![](../images/notebookexample.png)

+8. Before executing the next cells, login to the **Azure Portal** (<http://portal.azure.com>) using the following email/username and Password and ensure to use the resource group **dslab-<inject key="DeploymentID"></inject>** for performing the lab

+   * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>
+   * **Azure Password**:  <inject key="AzureAdUserPassword"></inject>

-8. Continue to run the remaining cells and provide the necessary values of Subscription ID, Resource Group, Workspace name whereever required.
+9. Continue to run the remaining cells and provide the necessary values of Subscription ID, Resource Group, Workspace name whereever required.
-   >You can get the values by logging to the Azure Portal using the credentials provided in the Environment details tab of the environment page.
+   You can get the values by logging to the **Azure Portal** (<http://portal.azure.com>) and resource group  **dslab-<inject key="DeploymentID"></inject>** overview page.

-9. To check if you have successfully executed the notebook, navigate to the **Azure Portal** (<http://portal.azure.com>) and resource group **dslab-<inject key="DeploymentID"></inject>** and verify if all the resources are created.
+10. After executing the notebook to check if you have successfully executed the notebook, verify if all the resources are created in the resource group **dslab-<inject key="DeploymentID"></inject>** .
    ![](../images/resources.png)

-10. Ensure if the compute resources **cpu-cluster and gpu-cluster** as mentioned in the notebook are created by navigating to the Machine Learning studio and Compute tab.
+11. Also, ensure if the compute resources **cpu-cluster and gpu-cluster** as mentioned in the notebook are created by navigating to the Machine Learning studio and **Compute** tab.
     ![](../images/compute.png)

-11. Similarly, you can navigate to the /notebooks directory which has the notebooks that are pre-packaged with a lot of samples loaded up for the various technologies.
+11. Similarly, you can navigate to the **/notebooks** directory which has the notebooks that are pre-packaged with a lot of samples loaded up for the various technologies.
 You can explore through the notebooks and perform any exercise with the environment.

  ## Summary